 After the tile install started and there was a hault because of a squeaking tub.
 Install was almost complete except for the niches, 2 pieces of bullnose for the floor base and grout which were delayed because of the tub situation.
 Over the weekend we were able to install and level the cabinet.
-This had to be done so that the fabricator could come and template for the quartz vanity top that Tuesday April 25th.
+This had to be done so that the fabricator could come and template for the quartz vanity top.

 Disclosure: this post contains affiliate links.